 Running along the valley floor of the Grand Cayon is the Colorado River, which is one of the best rivers for multi-day packrafting or a one-day whitewater rafting adventure.

 Sedona is perhaps the most beautiful town in Arizona.
 Surrounded by tall red rock buttes and towering pinnacles, it’s no wonder that Sedona attracts millions of visitors each year.
 But don’t let that deter you.
 Even though Sedona can be ‘touristy’, there are plenty of opportunities to get off the beaten path and immerse yourself in the natural beauty of the area.
+Use our Sedona travel tips to make the most of your time there.

 There are dozens of day hikes to choose from, all with incredible views of the surrounding red rock mesas, and Sedona is also home to some of the best mountain biking in the west.
 In fact, Sedona is one of my all-time favorite places to ride for its beautiful views and amazing singletrack.